-You might feel that as your business isn’t Apple or Sony, then no one will want to steal anything, but don’t be fooled: people can steal anything from anyone.
+You might feel that as your business isn’t Apple or Sony, then no one will want to steal anything, but don’t be fooled.
 You’re a business which still has legal requirements to safeguard customers’ information, so this is not an area to skimp on.
 Sturdy locks on cabinets and doors are a given, but security cameras should ideally be installed in strategic locations, preferably inside and outside your home business.
-Look into setting up security cameras right away, as it may well be something to prevent thieves.
+Look into setting up security cameras, as a deterrence to potential thieves.

 Different types of insurance